-Lifeline - a component of a rope access system consisting of rope cordage secured on or over a structure by at least one anchor point.
+Lifeline - a component of a rope access system consisting of rope cordage secured on or over or to a structure by at least one anchor point.

-Line Placement - the act of pulling a main line or main line and safety line in place across the ridge cap of a pitched roof structure through the use of a tagline system.
+Line Placement - the act of pulling a Main Line or Safety Line rope in place over the ridge cap of a pitched roof structure through the use of a tag-line system.